link to City of Windsor homepage Welcome to Ojibway text

 • Wildlife viewing window

-• Meeting room, kitchen facilities
+• Meeting rooms, kitchen facilities

 • Internet Access